bummbummgarage/bummbummgarage.github.io/modules/vco-iii-0.1.1/index.md

 ## Details

 This is the successor of VCO II 0.2.3.
 I added a NOT gate before the last output of the square wave.
 This way both waves are no longer out of phase.
-Also, the output of the square wave now has no DC bias at 0 Hz 👍🏻
+Also, the output of the square wave is now 0V at 0 Hz (before it was HIGH) 👍🏻

 ![](IMG_7942.jpg)